tardate/LittleArduinoProjects/Girabot/README.md

 * 9V unregulated fed to VIN
 * 5V regulated fed to 5V pin

-Either can work, although it is perhaps more efficient to power the Arduino for 5V regulated, as this eliminates need to use the Arduino's (now redundant) internal regulator.
+Either can work, although it is perhaps more efficient to power the Arduino with 5V regulated, as this eliminates need to use the Arduino's (now redundant) internal regulator.

 ### Proof-of-concept/Explorations